Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Weight of data completeness in vendor rankings

-Factors in the Vendor Match algorithm
+Model-aware scoring in the Vendor Match algorithm

-The best vendor strategy for a fragmented market is not to find the one vendor that does everything — it is to build an architecture that accommodates specialist excellence.
+The best vendor strategy for a fragmented market is not to find the one vendor that does everything.
+It is to build an architecture that accommodates specialist excellence.

 The Bottom Line